 (a) he has committed a crime against peace, a war crime, or a crime against humanity, as defined in the international instruments drawn up to make provision in respect of such crimes;

 (b) he has committed a serious non-political crime outside the country of refuge prior to his admission to that country as a refugee.

 (c) he has been guilty of acts contrary to the purposes and principles of the United Nations.

-This paper deals with the case law relating to s.96 (sometimes referred to as the inclusion section) and s.
+This paper deals with the case law relating to s.
+96 (sometimes referred to as the inclusion section) and s.
 98 (sometimes referred to as the exclusion section).
 Each chapter deals with a different element of the definition of Convention refugee and there are separate chapters for the exclusion clauses.
-Case law on cessation and vacation applications is not included.
+A chapter on applications to cease refugee status as well as a chapter on applications to vacate a refugee are also included.

 The Supreme Court of Canada has dealt with few refugee cases however, a case which raised a number of important issues and provided the Court with the opportunity to offer its unanimous interpretation of the definition of Convention refugee was

 Canada (Attorney General) v.
 Ward.Note 6 While the Court did not deal with every aspect of the definition (for example, it did not deal with the exclusion clausesNote 7), it did provide us with a general framework of interpretation of the major inclusion components.
 The Court also commented extensively on the context in which refugee determination takes place and on the nature of Canada’s international obligations in this respect.

 The following are the general principles enunciated in

 1.4.1.
 Surrogate protection